- Chart

 Weaknesses

-- Limited geographic presence outside of offshore jurisdictions
+- Limited geographic diversification outside its core offshore markets.

 Opportunities